PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 14:41:52
+Last updated: 2024-04-02 14:43:56
-Random Quote: Friendship is essentially a partnership. - Aristotle
+Random Quote: If you accept the expectations of others, especially negative ones, then you never will change the outcome. - Michael Jordan